Hair Metal - The Immortal 80s (Guitar) God of the Sunset Strip that Seattle Grunge bands drowned in Aquanet!

 Five bands that come to mind are Van Halen, Guns’n’Roses, Bon Jovi, Def Leppard, and Pantera.
 Yes, that very same Pantera.

 Why?
 For various reasons, these bands, mostly due to quality songwriting, don’t always get lumped into the hair metal genre.

 - Van Halen: party band that started in the 70s

 - Guns’n’Roses: quality songwriting and showmanship somehow rises them above hair/glam metal and into the avatar of rock and roll itself

 - Bon Jovi: Had the teased hair, but power pop metal crossed over into country on occasion to stay relevant.

-- Def Leppard: was heavy metal early and never relied on makeup, gimmicks, and shenanigans for popularity
+- Def Leppard: was heavy metal/hard rock early and never really relied on makeup, gimmicks, and shenanigans for popularity

 - Pantera: went heavy metal after starting glam (and a lineup change).
 And to be honest, not ever really considered hair metal